UDOOboard/Bolt-Docs/docs/06_Software_&_OS_Distro/01_Linux/02_Known_issues.md

 * Find the line which ends with `quiet splash` and add `nomodeset` in front of it.
 So it becomes `nomodeset quiet splash`.
 Whatever is there in front of it leave it as it is just add `nomodeset` in front of `quiet splash`.
 * Press Ctrl+X or F10 to boot with this new parameter.

-You can check [this post](https://askubuntu.com/questions/38780/how-do-i-set-nomodeset-after-ive-already-installed-ubuntu/38782#38782) or [this other](https://askubuntu.com/questions/1029624/ubuntu-18-04-live-boot-leads-to-blank-screen) to see an image that will let better understand where to put the `nomodeset` parameter.
+You can check [this post](https://askubuntu.com/questions/38780/how-do-i-set-nomodeset-after-ive-already-installed-ubuntu/38782#38782) or [this other post](https://askubuntu.com/questions/1029624/ubuntu-18-04-live-boot-leads-to-blank-screen) to see an image that will let better understand where to put the `nomodeset` parameter.

 Editing the grub like this is just a temporary fix, you probably will need to repeat the procedure after the installation to boot the system.